therealnoof/terraform-aws-sslo-lab/README.md

 This template uses AWS Gov region and custom AMI's for the Jumpbox and Firewall.
 If you need to use a different region then replace the regions in the main.tf

-There are variables in the variable.tf set for the availability zones.
+There are variables in the variable.tf set for the availability zones and custom AMI's.

 The jumpbox is a Windows Server 2019 box with RDS and ADDS roles installed.
-This allows for the creation of unlimited AD users and more importantly RDS users.
+This allows for the creation of unlimited AD users and RDS users.
 This allows for a single jump box.

+The firewall used is a Palo Alto.
+The AMI image has some pre-configurations and static IP addresses for the interfaces as noted in the main.tf.
+The administrator will have to configure the static routes to support the number of students/bigip's.